 Interestingly, advisors that charge planning fees generate more revenue than their non-planning counterparts.
 Here’s why:

-First, planning fees inherently create revenue as the fee itself is income for your practice.
+- Planning fees inherently create revenue as the fee itself is income for your practice, and

-Second, and most important, clients that pay for financial advice are more likely to fully implement that advice meaning more assets under management and more protection in place.
-Both of which directly impact your practice’s bottom line.
+- Clients that pay for financial advice are more likely to fully implement that advice meaning more assets under management and more protection in place – both of which directly impact your practice’s bottom line

 When Should Financial Advisors Charge Planning Fees?

 Existing clients are more tricky.
-It can be challenging to tell a client “hey I’m going to start charging this additional fee for the work that I’ve been doing for free up until now.”
-As a best practice, implement planning fees with existing clients when the scope of your work changes .
-In our experience, this has been a well received and natural conversation.
+It can be challenging to tell a client “hey, I’m going to start charging this additional fee for the work that I’ve been doing for free up until now.”
+As a best practice, implement planning fees with existing clients when the scope of your work changes.

 Clear and open communication around your compensation, value provided, and the planning process are essential to transitioning to a fee based planning practice.
 The more comfortable you get with the conversation, the better.